 Short Professional Bio:

-I'm an Assistant Professor in the Department of Agricultural Economics and Economics at Montana State University.
+I am currently an assistant professor in the Department of Agricultural Economics and Economics at Montana State University.
 I received Ph.D. and M.A. degrees in economics from the University of Colorado at Boulder and a B.S. degree in economics from Purdue University.
-Prior to joining Montana State University, I was an Assistant Professor in the Department of Economics at Tulane University.
-My other previous experiences include developing electricity price forecasting models for spot and day ahead markets as well as work as an engineer in the automotive industry.
+Prior to joining Montana State University, I was an assistant professor in the Department of Economics at Tulane University.
+My other previous experiences include developing electricity price forecasting models for spot and day-ahead markets as well as work as an engineer in the automotive industry.
 At Montana State University, I teach industrial organization, microeconomic theory and intermediate microeconomics.